tinselcity/tinselcity.github.io/_posts/2019-7-4-TCP_Repair.md

 Inspired by a [post](https://oroboro.com/dealing-with-network-port-abuse-in-sockets-in-c/) from oroboro.com, here's a test program that will silently close tcp connections -ie closing a client connection from a server process without sending `FIN` or `RST`.

-Linux added support for a `TCP_REPAIR` in setsockopt with kernel version 3.5+ for the pupose supporting live migration of active connections.
+Linux added support for `TCP_REPAIR` in `setsockopt` with kernel version 3.5+ to support live migration of active connections.

 To "freeze" the connection state prior to closing:

 ```c